 Mopeds and scooters follow the same requirements as a New York motorcycle license.
 They require full registration, and the driver must have a valid Class 1 or Class M/MJ driver's license to operate them (depending on the class of vehicle as outlined above).

 The fees for your registration will be based on the weight of your vehicle.
-You will be required to pay the sales tax of your moped or scooter, as well as:

 When you’re ready to register your moped, you will need to visit your local DMV office and bring:

 - A completed Vehicle Registration/Title Application form MV-82